-\textbf{Long-Tail Location Analysis.} According to the partitioning process described in Definition~\ref{long_tail}, locations are categorized into tail and head groups.
-To assess whether our model enhances performance on long-tailed locations, we compare ALOHA with the optimal baseline method (STHGCN) using the GNN-based backbone architecture on the JKT dataset.
+According to the partitioning process described in Definition~\ref{long_tail}, locations are divided into tail and head groups.
+To assess whether our model enhances performance on long-tailed locations, we compare ALOHA with the optimal baseline method (STHGCN) using the GNN-based backbone architecture on JKT dataset.
 Figure~\ref{fig:head_tail} demonstrates that ALOHA exhibits significant improvements in total and tail groups.
-In the head group, performance remains comparable to the baseline at MRR@$k$ while achieving marginally superior results at NDCG@$k$.
+In the head group, performance remains comparable to the baseline at M@$k$ while achieving marginally superior results at N@$k$.
 This outcome indicates that our adaptive hierarchical learning framework effectively enhances the learning process for long-tailed locations without compromising performance on head locations.